 Defined Customer Experience

-A high performing culture is the result of an organization that intentionally creates the conditions where customers and employees receive the desired experience at every interaction.
+A high-performing culture is the result of an organization that intentionally creates conditions where customers and employees receive the desired experience at every interaction.
 High levels of engagement demand clarity about the desired firm brand promises.
 Strategy and organization levers can accelerate or create barriers.
-On the strategy side, leaders must clarify the experience they want customers to have and ensure employees are selected, developed and rewarded to deliver the desired experience at every customer touch point.
+On the strategy side, leaders must clarify the experience they want customers to have and ensure employees are selected, developed, and rewarded to deliver the desired experience at every customer touch point.
 Leaders need to know how to connect employees on the inside with customers on the outside.
 One of our clients spent millions advertising to customers that their business was more caring, without investing anything in employees or leaders to support the claims.
-While they were able to adjust quickly, rhetoric to customers about new promises without investments to make them real leads to distrust not loyalty.
-Well aligned organization design choices enable an optimal experience.
+While they were able to adjust quickly, rhetoric to customers about new promises without investments to make them real leads to distrust, not loyalty.
+Well-aligned organization design choices enable an optimal experience.
 Poor design choices can neutralize or hinder the targeted experience.

 Organization Impacts Customer Experience